Venice Airport Hotels: Piazza San Marco

-Hotels near San Marco
+Hotels near the Piazza San Marco

 San Marco is the most popular tourist area of Venice, and it's also a convenient place to arrive or depart via the Alilaguna airport boats, since Alilaguna's Blue and Orange lines stop at the San Marco Giardinetti vaporetto station.
 (Caveat: The boat ride to San Marco takes a lot longer than the airport-bus ride to the Piazzale Roma.)